desmond-lartey/BonaireWebMap/README.md

 ## Applications Created and Their Objectives

-### Active Mobility Tracker
+### Facilities App
-- **Objective:** To monitor and analyze the physical activity levels of Bonaire residents, focusing on walking and cycling.
+- **Objective:** To monitor and analyze the physical activity levels of Bonaire residents, focusing on walking and cycling with key faciclities and roadnetwroks as benchmarks.
+Also to show various locations of facilities and where they are.
-- **Description:** This app collects data on users' daily walking and cycling activities, providing insights into patterns and areas that need improvement.

-### Community Engagement Platform
-- **Objective:** To facilitate communication and collaboration among local stakeholders, researchers, and residents.
-- **Description:** A social platform that allows users to share ideas, participate in discussions, and stay informed about project updates and events.

-### Health and Fitness Dashboard
-- **Objective:** To provide residents with personalized health and fitness recommendations based on their activity data.
-- **Description:** This app integrates with the Active Mobility Tracker to offer tailored advice and goals, helping users improve their health outcomes.
+- **Description:** This app provides a map of key facilities such as parks, health centers, and recreational areas, helping residents find places to engage in physical activity.
+It also computes service area netwrok analysis for major faccilities.
+From this app, we know which areas have high and low accebitlity with =in specific dsitances and how do they compare per neighborhoods.

 ### Policy Recommendation Tool
 - **Objective:** To support policymakers in developing evidence-based strategies for increasing physical activity.
-- **Description:** A data-driven tool that analyzes collected data to generate actionable policy recommendations for enhancing active mobility in Bonaire.
+- **Description:** A page that reflects on the data collected and analysed as well as what actionable policy recommendations necessary for enhancing active mobility in Bonaire.
+It aslo

-### Facilities App
-- **Objective:** To show various locations of facilities and where they are.
-- **Description:** This app provides a map of key facilities such as parks, health centers, and recreational areas, helping residents find places to engage in physical activity.

 ### Population Analysis App
 - **Objective:** To visualize the population distribution and changes over time in Bonaire.